CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 1. Within the Remote Desktop session to **az140-111e-vm0**, in the **Remote Desktop** client window, select **Subscribe** and, when prompted, sign in with the credentials of the `User2` Entra ID user account which you can locate on the **Resources** tab in the right pane of the lab interface window.

-   > **Note**: Select the user account which is the member of the Entra group with the **AVD-RemoteApp** prefix.
+   > **Note:** Select the user account which is the member of the Entra group with the **AVD-RemoteApp** prefix.

 1. Ensure that the **Remote Desktop** page displays four icons, including Command Prompt, Microsoft Word, Microsoft Excel, Microsoft PowerPoint.

 1. Double-click the Command Prompt icon.

 1. When prompted to sign in, in the **Windows Security** dialog box, enter the password of the same Microsoft Entra user account you used to connect to the target Azure Virtual Desktop environment.

 1. Verify that a **Command Prompt** window appears shortly afterwards.

 1. At the Command Prompt, type **logoff** and press the **Enter** key to log off from the current Remote App session.

-   > **Note**: Optionally, you might consider attempting to subscribe to the feed and connect to The Azure Virtual Desktop workspace from the lab computer to validate that this connection will fail.
+   > **Note:** Optionally, you might consider attempting to subscribe to the feed and connect to The Azure Virtual Desktop workspace from the lab computer to validate that this connection will fail.

-#### Task 7: Allow public network access to a host pool and workspace
+### Task 7: Allow public network access to a host pool and workspace

+In this task, you will re-enable public network access on both the workspace and host pool to restore connectivity from any network.

 1. From the lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Workspaces**.